 Standard cytogenetics (karyotyping) is the assessment of the chromosomes in a cell's nucleus during cell division.
 Cytogenetics is also called karyotyping because a karyotype is the number and appearance of chromosomes in a cell's nucleus.

-This test is routinely performed on the bone marrow of newly diagnosed myeloma patients and is sometimes repeated after treatment, especially after high-dose therapy with stem cell rescue (autologous stem cell transplant).
-Cytogenetics testing is performed along with FISH (discussed next), mainly to determine if there is loss of chromosome 13 during myeloma cell division.
-Loss of chromosome 13 can be detected better with cytogenetics than with FISH.
-Loss of chromosome 13 is usually an indication that other genetic abnormalities are present in the myeloma cells.
+This test is routinely performed on the bone marrow of newly diagnosed myeloma patients.
+It is sometimes repeated after treatment, especially after high-dose therapy with stem cell rescue (autologous stem cell transplant).
+Cytogenetics tests, along with FISH (discussed next), determine if there is loss of chromosome 13 during myeloma cell division.
+Cytogenetics can detect the loss of chromosome 13 with more precision than FISH tests.
+Loss of chromosome 13 usually indicates other genetic abnormalities are present in the myeloma cells.

 Fluorescence In-Situ Hybridisation (FISH)

 FISH provides a way to map the genetic material, including genes and portions of genes, found in the myeloma cells.
-This helps us understand a variety of genetic mutations that indicate a patient’s risk status.
+These tests improve understanding of a variety of genetic mutations that may show a patient’s risk status.

-- Deletion 17p, which is the loss of the short arm (top part) of chromosome 17, which is where a major tumor suppressor gene (the p53 gene) is located..
+- Deletion 17p, which is the loss of the short arm (top part) of chromosome 17, where a major tumor suppressor gene (the p53 gene) is located

 Gene Expression Profiling (GEP)

 GEP is performed on RNA extracted from myeloma cells.
-The genes present in the RNA are then probed on a special computer chip to provide a global picture of disease biology.
-GEP is used to identify the dominant clone at any particular time in a patient’s disease course and to classify myeloma into different molecular subgroups, buts its most important function has been to identify the gene expression profile of patients with high-risk myeloma.
+The genes present in the RNA are then probed on a special computer chip to provide a detailed picture of disease biology.
+GEP can